The Pop-Up Journal Initiative

 What is the social return on investment of R&D?

 The first pop-up journal takes on one of the most consequential questions in innovation economics: how much do societies benefit from investing in research and development?
-Over multiple years, this effort will assemble evidence, commission new research, and track how expert consensus is evolving.
+Hosted by the National Bureau of Economic Research (NBER) and led by co-PIs Tim Simcoe and Craig Garthwaite, this five-year effort will assemble evidence, commission new research, and track how expert consensus is evolving.

 Learn More